Skip to main content

 REMARKS:

-1. To open Developer Options click on the Workbook Menu.
-Developer is the last option in the menu:
+1. To open Developer Options, click on the Workbook Menu.
+The Developer option is the last item in the menu:

 Developer option

-1. If Developer option is not displayed in the menu, than Developer Options is not enabled.
-To enable them, click on user icon (top right corner) and choose Profile.
+1. If the Developer option does not appear in the menu, Developer Options are not enabled.
+To enable them, click on the user icon (top right corner) and select Profile.

 Profile option